YueWuHKUST/CVPR2020-FutureVideoSynthesis/doc/TestStep.md

 We use the [Deep-Flow-Guided-Video-Inpainting](https://github.com/nbei/Deep-Flow-Guided-Video-Inpainting) to inpaint occlusion area.

-Please note that, for Cityscapes dataset, after finishing the prediction of next 5 frames.
-We run the [semantic segmenation](https://github.com/NVIDIA/semantic-segmentation) method on predicted frames to obtain their semantic maps.
+Please note that, for Cityscapes dataset, we run the test procedure twice.
+After finishing the prediction of next 5 frames, we run the [semantic segmenation](https://github.com/NVIDIA/semantic-segmentation) method on predicted frames to obtain their semantic maps.
+It is used for next 5 to 10 frames prediction